Wallace Clement Sabine

 Wallace Clement Sabine (June 13, 1868 – January 10, 1919) was an American physicist who founded the field of architectural acoustics.
 Sabine was the architectural acoustician of Boston's Symphony Hall, widely considered one of the two or three best concert halls in the world for its acoustics.

 Early life

-Wallace Clement Sabine was born on June 13, 1868, in Richwood, Ohio.
+Wallace Clement Sabine was born on June 13, 1868, in Richwood, Ohio, of Dutch, English, French, and Scottish descent.
 He graduated with a Bachelor of Arts from Ohio State University in 1886 at the age of 18.
 He then attended Harvard University and graduated with a Master of Arts in 1888.

 His sister was Annie W. S. Siebert.

 Career

 After graduating, Sabine became an assistant professor of physics at Harvard in 1889.
 He became an instructor in 1890 and a member of the faculty in 1892.
 In 1895, he became an assistant professor and in 1905, he was promoted to professor of physics.
 In October 1906, he became dean of the Lawrence Scientific School, succeeding Nathaniel Shaler.